-- Optimized or new testing methods for early disease detection (especially on non-fruiting trees): Research-informed solutions to reduce costs, turn-around time, and improve detection of recent infection (especially for non-symptomatic trees/rootstocks in orchard and nursery settings). - a.
-Methods for rapid, reliable identification of infected trees in orchards and nurseries, building on continued research. - b.
-How can we deal with false negatives? - c.
-Scouting: ways we can improve/optimize scouting speed (i.e. camera based systems mounted on vehicles etc.). - 2.
-Biology - a.
-Can plant nutrition status influence susceptibility to infection? - b.
-Novel approaches to dealing with and living with LCD. - 3.
-Leafhoppers/Vectors - a.
-Development of an integrated pest management program for X-disease vectors that can be implemented areawide.
-(Including options for ground cover management). - b.
-Innovative, sustainable strategies for disease management. - c.
-Develop dynamic spray program based on the risk of spreading. - 4.
-Resistance - a.
-Develop resistant or tolerant varieties to ensure productivity, despite presence or risk of Xdisease phytoplasma, little cherry virus 1 or 2. - b.
-Screen rootstocks for LCD resistance and for hypersensitivity, especially Krymsk.
+- 1. Optimized or new testing methods for early disease detection (especially on non-fruiting trees): Research-informed solutions to reduce costs, turn-around time, and improve detection of recent infection (especially for non-symptomatic trees/rootstocks in orchard and nursery settings). - a.
+Methods for rapid, reliable identification of infected trees in orchards and nurseries, building on continued research (e.g. canine detection, artificial noses). - b.
+How can we deal with false negatives? (e.g. whole plant sampling/detection via volatiles or sensors) Special focus on nursery mother trees and stock, where symptoms do not exist. - c.
+Scouting: ways we can improve/optimize scouting speed (i.e. camera based systems mounted on vehicles etc.).

+2. Biology

+- a.
+Novel approaches to dealing with and living with LCD (e.g. options that prolong the viability of the orchard). - b.
+Determine difference in virulence (e.g. between WA/OR or amongst strains) - c.
+Better understanding of the latency period (non-symtomatic, why are some varieties taking longer to express symptoms?)